coqui-ai/TTS/README.md

 ## Datasets and Data-Loading
 TTS provides a generic dataloder easy to use for new datasets.
-You need to write an preprocessor function to integrade your own dataset.Check ```datasets/preprocess.py``` to see some examples.
+You need to write an preprocessor function to integrate your own dataset.Check ```datasets/preprocess.py``` to see some examples.
 After the function, you need to set ```dataset``` field in ```config.json```.
 Do not forget other data related fields too.

 Some of the open-sourced datasets that we successfully applied TTS, are linked below.